-Darby knew very well that there was nothing heretical in what Craik had written, and is reported to have said that, when he received Wigram's criticisms of Craik, he put them at the back of the fire.
+Darby knew very well that there was nothing heretical in what Craik had written, and is reported to have said that, when he received Wigram's criticisms of Craik, he put them at the back of the file.
 He must have seen, moreover, the docetic direction in which Wigram's arguments tended.
 But for purposes of ecclesiastical politics Wigram was too useful a henchman to be disowned.

 One symptom of this docetic tendency appears in the description of our Lord's manhood as 'heavenly humanity', found in the works of C. H. Mackintosh and others.
-12 In His present exaltation He does indeed wear a heavenly humanity, 13 but if the expression is used of the manhood of the historical Jesus, the natural conclusion would be that His humanity and ours were different.
+12 In His present but evidently not.